-[Updated May, 2020] Acne on its own can be bad enough.
+[Updated February, 2023] Acne on its own can be bad enough.
 Dealing with trying to shave with acne can be misery.
 But Sharpologist is all about enjoying your shave.
-So I have collected wisdom from around the ‘net–including Acne.org, forums, detailed articles from Thank Your Skin, ZsaZsaCreamReviews.com, and Simple Skincare Science, and my own experiences–to deal with the problem.
+So I have collected wisdom from around the ‘net–including Acne.org, discussion forums, detailed articles from sites like ZsaZsaCreamReviews.com and Simple Skincare Science–and my own experiences–to deal with the problem.

 Preparing the face for shaving is an important part of the process but with acne it requires some extra thought.
 In addition to hydrating the skin and hair, softening it for the shave, you also need to think about cleaning dirt and especially reducing the amount and spread of bacteria on the skin.

 I know squeezing a pimple isn’t normally recommended.
 But if you have a whitehead that’s almost ready and you’re probably going to do it anyway it’s better to pop it correctly before cleansing to get rid of the contents.
 The razor won’t be doing the breaking and introducing bacteria onto itself and then other areas of skin.